Connect with others who understand.

 Deroofing

 Deroofing is typically used in the first two stages of HS.
 During this procedure, the surgeon removes the “roof,” or skin on top of the tunnel, and scrapes out the tissue inside the tunnel.
-The healthy cells from the hair follicles and sweat glands then heal the wound.
+The healthy cells from the hair follicles and sweat glands heal the wound.

 A myHSteam member described their experience with deroofing surgery: “My surgeries consisted of slicing open the top of the nodule, scraping out the infection and tunnels, and laying skin back over the wound.”
 Studies show that deroofing is generally successful and prevents HS lesions from returning.